- View Offline

 Note: This training applies to Keynote 2014, which comes with OS X Mavericks.
 You may not be able to open the exercise files for this course in earlier versions of Keynote.

-- [Voiceover] Hi and welcome to Keynote Essential Training.
+- [Voiceover] Hi and welcome to keynote essential training.
 I'm David Rivers.
 Keynote 6.1 is part of Apple's iWork suite of productivity tools.
-And this course if for anyone wanting to build captivating presentations.
+And this course is for anyone wanting to build captivating presentations.
 We'll begin with a quick tour of the user interface.
-And explore some of the many built in themes to help you get up and running quickly with a new presentation.
-We'll delve into slide structure and basic layout tasks before we begin working with various types of texts, tables, and charts.
-And other graphics and media you can incorporate into a slide presentation to really make it stand out and if that's not enough there are all kind of special effects to help take your presentations to the next level like slide transitions and animations of course, creating a presentation is only half the story.
-You want to know, how to effectively deliver your presentations and share them with others.
-That's all coming up to you.
-So, with so much to cover.
-Lets get started with Keynote essential training.
+And explore some of the many built-in themes to help you get up and running quickly with a new presentation.
+We'll delve into slides structure and basic layout task.
+Before we begin working with various types of text, tables and charts.
+And other graphics and media you can incorporate into a slide presentation to really make it stand out.

+And if that's not enough, there are all kinds of special effects, to help take your presentations to the next level.
+Like slide transitions and animations.
+Of course, creating a presentation is only half the story.
+You'll want to know how to effectively deliver your presentations and share them with others.
+That's all coming up too.
+So, with so much to cover, let's get started with keynote essential training.